 — Again, pause and declare: “I’ve experienced these accomplishments today.”
 Whether planned or not, you’ve achieved accomplishments.
 These need not be grandiose.
 For instance, you “took a full lunch hour” or “stayed present in a long meeting” or “gave difficult feedback to a colleague.”

 — Capture these accomplishments in language and then experience them.
-Though it may not match what you set out to accomplish, just acknowledging what you did accomplish can make a world of difference in your day being complete.
+Though it may not match what you set out to accomplish, just acknowledging what you did accomplish can make a world of difference in completing your day.

 — Place any insights in your journal.

-We live our life in language, derive meaning from how we interpret events, and then upon reflection decide how we did and what we can let go.
+We live our lives in language, derive meaning from how we interpret events, and then upon reflection decide how we did and what we can let go of.

-“Completing Your Day” is a solid structure to ensure you are framing your experiences, and letting go of concerns to be complete.
+“Completing Your Day” is a solid structure to ensure you are acknowledging your experiences, and letting go of concerns to be complete.